 While TRCP/onX report will help conservationists create access, the effort to reintegrate public lands could be hindered by the non-renewal of the Land and Water Conservation Fund (LWCF).
 The LWCF was established in 1965 and has provided nearly $4 billion for protecting public lands and waters over the past five decades.
 The fund expired in September, and folks like Webster are imploring Congress to reauthorize it by the end of the year.
 The LWCF is the primary tool to solve the problem of inaccessible public land, Webster says, and “if leadership would just give it a vote, it would pass.”

 Still, even if the LWFC is renewed and organizations are able to open up more federal land, residents of Colorado face a hurdle in the form of state trust lands—state-owned land designated for revenue generation through practices like mineral, oil, and gas production, farming, and ranching.
-Of the the nearly three million acres of state trust land in Colorado, only 500,000 acres (or 16 percent) are open to the public for recreation.
-According to Webster, this issue is unique to Colorado, as other western states have opened up most of their state trust land for outdoor recreation.
-To be clear, state trust land is different from established state parks or recreation areas, but the lack of access to roughly 2.5 million additional state-owned acres makes Colorado’s situation more extreme than the TRCP/onX report indicates.
+Of the the nearly three million acres of state trust land in Colorado, 880,000 acres (or 32 percent) are open to the public for recreation.
+According to Webster, this makes Colorado, as other western states have opened up most of their state trust land for outdoor recreation.
+To be clear, state trust land is different from established state parks or recreation areas, but the lack of access to roughly two million additional state-owned acres makes Colorado’s situation more extreme than the TRCP/onX report indicates.
+However, a spokesperson said the State Land Board has been “significantly increasing recreation leases in recent years.”

 Despite enormous swaths of inaccessible land in Colorado, conservationists looking to the future can be encouraged by the increased awareness of public land issues in the West.
 As companies like Patagonia express their discontent with current policies and more people seek new spaces to recreate, the fight to open up and protect land is gaining momentum.
 “I think things are getting better because it’s such a topic of conversation,” Doherty says.
 “The noise around public access has gotten loud.”